tlanvaldear/GeoHarvester/README.md

 # Dependencies

 [Neo4j 3.0](https://neo4j.com/download/?ref=home) - Used as support for graph data

 [Sigma.js](https://github.com/jacomyal/sigma.js) - Graph drawing library

-CSV Files to import in Neo4j
+CSV Files to import into Neo4j

 # How to use